hasenradball/AM2302-Sensor/README.md

 **REMARK**:<br>
-Against the most documentations ans datasheets the following Pin description is correct(from left to right):
+Against the most documentations and datasheets the following Pin description is correct (from left to right):

 * Pin1: VDD (3,3...5 V)
 * Pin2: SDA (Serial Data, two way)